martins-jean/Employee-turnover-prediction-in-python/README.md

 ## Contextual overview

 <p align="justify">
-This is the first of a series of projects on workforce analytics.
+This is the first of a series of workforce analytics projects.
 Employee turnover is such a financial burden for companies that I decided to explore that topic twice (in python and in R) thereby using different datasets and models.
 </p>

 ## Reproducibility Guidelines